As a mandatory requirement by IRAS under section 34F of the Singapore Income Tax Act, the Transfer Pricing Documentation is significant for taxpayers.

 - Comparability analysis (benchmarking of related party transactions)

-What are the provisions for the Transfer Pricing audit by the IRAS?
+What Are the Provisions for the Transfer Pricing Audit By IRAS?

-Is there a surcharge on Transfer Pricing adjustments made by the IRAS?
+Is There a Surcharge on Transfer Pricing Adjustments Made By IRAS?

 - Routine support services should be within the prescribed list given in Annexure C of the e-tax guide on Transfer Pricing